Welcome to the Faculty of Natural & Mathematical Sciences

 For students, we offer a wide-ranging portfolio of undergraduate, MSc and PhD programmes.
 Studying with us enables you to work with, and learn from, world-leading academics while benefiting from an open door policy and a wealth of support.

-With 2,300 undergraduate and postgraduate students and 180 academic staff, our ambition is to inspire, educate and innovate - fostering the next generation of scientists and future leaders.
+With 3,700 undergraduate and postgraduate students and 300 academic and research staff, our ambition is to inspire, educate and innovate - fostering the next generation of scientists and future leaders.
 We count Nobel Laureates among our distinguished former staff and students, and we are committed to promoting the careers of women working in science, technology, engineering and mathematics.

 Supported by significant university investment, the Faculty is embarking on a period of ambitious growth, which aims to build upon current strengths in natural and mathematical sciences and establish King’s as the outstanding global institution in science and technology.